 Prerequisite: NURS 633 This clinical course focuses on the provision of primary health care in ambulatory settings.
 Emphasis is placed on therapeutic interventions appropriate for management of individuals experiencing acute episodic or chronic illness, as well as strategies for wellness promotion and disease prevention.
 Students have the opportunity to develop sophisticated knowledge and skills relevant to the delivery of primary care through lecture and clinical practice under the guidance of a nurse practitioner or physician preceptor.
 Clinical experience includes 135 clinical hours and 15 hours of clinical seminar.
-NURS 637/Primary Care III FNP students 5.5 cr./ANP students 5 cr.
-Prerequisite: NURS 638 This course sequence focuses on the delivery of health care to individuals experiencing complex illnesses and conditions.
+NURS 637/Primary Care III Prerequisite: NURS 638 for FNP students/ 5.5 cr. for Adult/Gero NP students 5 cr.
+This course sequence focuses on the delivery of health care to individuals experiencing complex illnesses and conditions.
 While continuing to expand on the role of the nurse practitioner in health promotion and disease prevention, emphasis is placed on strategies for management of patients with multiple and/or chronic, complex illnesses.
-Students will have the opportunity to develop sophisticated knowledge and skills relevant to the delivery of primary care through lectures, discussion, and clinical practice under the guidance of a nurse practitioner, or physician preceptor.
-Clinical experience is 135 hours (ANP) or 200 hours (FNP) plus 15 hours of clinical seminar.
-NURS 638/Primary Care II Prerequisite: NURS 636 FNP students 5.5 cr./ANP students 5 cr.
-This clinical course focuses on the delivery of primary healthcare to specific populations including adolescents and women.
+Students will have the opportunity to develop sophisticated knowledge and skills relevant to the delivery of primary care through lectures, discussion, and clinical practice under the guidance of a nurse practitioner or physician preceptor.
+Clinical experience is 200 hours (FNP) or 135 hours (Adult/ Gero NP) plus 15 hours of clinical seminar.
+NURS 638/Primary Care II Prerequisite: NURS 636 for FNP students/ 5.5 cr. for Adult/Gero NP students This clinical course focuses on the delivery of primary healthcare to specific populations including adolescents and women.
 Emphasis is placed on health assessment, health promotion, and therapeutic interventions appropriate for management of acute and chronic illnesses in these populations.
 Students will be assigned to ambulatory care settings, community settings, and other settings where nurse practitioners and physicians will serve as preceptors.
-Students will have the opportunity to develop knowledge and skills through lectures, discussions and clinical practice.
+Students will have the opportunity to develop knowledge and skills through lectures, discussions, and clinical practice.
 Clinical practice occurs under the guidance of a nurse practitioner or physician preceptor.
-Clinical experience of 135 hours (ANP) or 200 hours (FNP) plus 15 hours of clinical seminar.
+Clinical experience is 200 hours (FNP) or 135 hours (Adult/Gero NP) plus 15 hours of clinical seminar.
 NURS 643/Primary Care of the Childbearing Family 3 cr.
-Prerequisite: NURS 636 Corequisite: NURS 638 This course provides the FNP student the opportunity to learn and apply theoretical concepts current related scientific knowledge and critical thinking to the primary care of pregnant and post-partum women, infants and children, and families.
-This theory will be applied in some of the clinical placements in NURS 638, NURS 637, and NURS 690.
+Prerequisite: NURS 636 This course focuses on primary health care in the ambulatory setting for women during pregnancy and the post-partum period and for infants, toddlers, and school-age children.
+Emphasis is placed on strategies for health promotion, illness prevention, and therapeutic management of two populations: women experiencing normal childbearing experiences as well as those experiencing acute episodic or complex chronic conditions during pregnancy and the post-partum, and children during normal developmental phases and those experiencing acute episodic or chronic conditions.
+This course will prepare the student for clinical experiences in ambulatory care settings such as clinics, private offices, and other community settings where women and children receive primary care.
 NURS 660/Nurse Management of Chronic and Complex Conditions 3.25 cr.